What is Lean?

 Implementation of lean methodology creates an organised and efficient workplace where tasks can be standardised and easily repeatable ensuring a consistent success rate every time.
 Lean manufacturing techniques can reduce process inputs for people and materials, eliminating waste such as delays, defects, overproduction and work in progress allowing significant savings to be made.
 Where there is a lack of reliability there is waste.
 If your processes are not reliable you cannot be lean.

 A fundamental principle of lean methodology is demand-based flow manufacturing.
-This involves removing the variation caused by work scheduling, thereby providing priorities for implementation.
+This involves removing the variation caused by work schedules, thereby providing priorities for implementation.
 In this type of production setting, inventory is only pulled through each production centre when it is needed to meet a customer’s order.
-High levels of equipment availability are a pre-requisite for demand based flow.
+High levels of equipment availability are a pre-requisite for demand-based flow.